 Deposit Archives

-We are an active collecting repository and we are always delighted to hear about records, documents, and ephemera (in all formats) from/relating to Cork city and county.
+We are an active collecting repository and we are always delighted to hear about records, photographs, documents, and ephemera (in all formats) from/relating to Cork city and county.

 Local archives from Cork document many unique aspects of the history of our city and county, organisations, and people.
 By depositing archives in CCCA, depositors are ensuring that they are properly preserved and made appropriately available for research, and that they will be a permanent public resource as part of Cork's public records.
 Depositing an archive is a major contribution to our local heritage, history, culture, learning and research.